indero/dotvim/README.md

 #### General Settings
 - Keep 100 lines of command history
-- By scrolling, keep the cursor 8 lines from top and bottom
+- By scrolling, keep the cursor 4 lines from top and bottom
 - Use the wildmenu
 - highlight search results
 - Begin search while typing
 - No bells
 - Tab is 2 spaces
 - Trailing whitspaces are displayed as a dot.
-- Have undo kept.
+- Modeline is enabled

 #### Plugin Settings
-- Powerline needs utf8.
+- Airline needs utf8.

 ### Functions

 #### Folding

-Fold and unfold with space key.
+Fold and unfold folds with space key.

 ### Plugins
 - Xuyuanp/nerdtree-git-plugin